acnash/HelicalFMO/README.md

 ## UNDER ACTIVE DEVELOPMENT (22.04.2025)

 __To do__
-1. Move command line inputs into a YAML format.
-2. Check whether PSI4 coordinates are retrieved (I don't think they are).
+1. Check whether PSI4 coordinates are retrieved (I don't think they are).
-3. Add the rotation code.
-4. Go through and implement fault tolerance.
+2. Go through and implement fault tolerance.
-5. Go through and implement Logger.
+3. Go through and implement Logger.
-6. Implement a cross-angle and Left/Right handedness.
+4. Implement a cross-angle and Left/Right handedness.
+From _n_ points along the backbone, adjust the crossing angle by optimising the energy (use an average).
-7. Implement a slab model to approximate an implicit lipid bilayer.
-8. Implement ANI-X2 force field to measure potential energy (of the full TM peptide-peptide).
+5. Implement ANI-X2 force field to measure potential energy (of the full TM peptide-peptide).
+6. Add minimisation parameters.
+7. Clean the code, add function/method documentation.
 ---

 Fragment Molecular Orbital analysis for inter-helical transmembrane dimer residue interactions.